coldbootx/shell_scripts/README.md

-A colections of shell scripts written by me to share!
+A colections of shell scripts written by me.

 Author: William Butler (coldboot@mailfence.com)